Sunday, 27 June 2010

 Oil on board, 80 x 80 cm

-One Saturday morning when I really should have been asleep in bed enjoying a lie in, restlessness dragged my body outside to capture this moment on my camera.
+One Saturday morning, when I should have been luxuriating in bed, restlessness tugged at me and pulled me outside to capture this fleeting moment with my camera.

 Samurai Dawn